 When it’s almost done, it will look like this:

-Don’t forget your peanut butter sauce!
-I make mine by simply whisking 2-3 tablespoons of peanut butter with 1 teaspoon of reduced-sodium tamari and 3-4 tablespoons of balsamic vinegar.
-Pour it over the veggies:
+Don’t forget your peanut butter stir fry sauce!
+I make mine by simply whisking 1/4 cup of natural peanut butter (at room temperature) with 2 teaspoons of reduced-sodium tamari and 2 teaspoons of balsamic vinegar.
+How is that for an easy stir fry sauce?

 Dinner is served!